Sands End Arts & Community Centre

 - Client: Hammersmith & Fulham Council

 We have designed a creative Arts and Community Centre for Hammersmith & Fulham Council.
-The centre will provide spaces for art exhibitions and community events with an ancillary café and children’s day nursery.
+The centre provides large and airy spaces for art exhibitions, dance classes and community events alongside an ancillary café.

-The form of the building takes inspiration from the 19th century glasshouses– built by the preeminent horticulturalist James Veitch– that previously occupied the site at South Park.
-It frames new landscapes spaces and is designed to be sustainable, both in terms of construction approach and potential for ongoing revenue generation.
+The form of the building takes inspiration from the 19th century glasshouses – built by the preeminent horticulturalist James Veitch– that previously occupied the site at South Park.

 The centre is fully accessible and caters for all user groups and ages with consideration of youth and older people.